 A simple stuffing with a great well rounded flavor.
+Lots of celery, mushrooms and chestnuts with essential herbs; tarragon and sage.
+Apricots lend a sweet note and a dot of color.
 Try different varieties of breads to produce unique textures.

 - 4 tablespoons unsalted butter

 - ½ cup shallots, peeled and chopped

 - ½ cup scallions, whites and light greens, cleaned- sliced thin

 - ½ cup carrot, peeled, chopped fine

 - 1 ½ cups shiitake mushrooms, cleaned, sliced 1/3 ” thick

 - ½ cup dried apricot halves, sliced, 1/3″ thick

 - 1 cup roasted chestnuts, crumbled